Works Progress Administration: Library Services Program

-Because book repair was an activity that could be taught to unskilled workers and once trained, could be conducted with little supervision, repair and mending became the main activity of the WPA Library Project.
-The basic rationale for this change was that the mending and repair projects saved public libraries and school libraries thousands of dollars in acquisition costs while employing needy women who were often heads of households.
+Because book repair was an activity that could be taught to unskilled workers and after training could be conducted with little supervision, repair and mending became the main activity of the WPA Library Project.
+The basic rationale for this change was that the mending and repair projects saved public and school libraries thousands of dollars in acquisition costs while employing needy women who were often heads of households.

 By 1940, the WPA Library Project, now the Library Services Program, began to shift its focus as the entire WPA began to move operations towards goals of national defense.
-WPA Library Programs served those goals in two ways: 1.) existing WPA libraries could distribute materials to the public on the nature of an imminent national defense emergency and the need for national defense preparation, and 2.) the project could provide supplementary library services to military camps and defense impacted communities.
+The Program served those goals in two ways: 1.)
+Existing WPA libraries distributed materials to the public on the nature of an imminent national defense emergency and the need for national defense preparation, and 2.) the project provided supplementary library services to military camps and defense-impacted communities.

-By December 1941, the number of people employed in WPA library work was only 16,717.
-In May of the following year, all statewide Library Projects were reorganized as WPA War Information Services Programs.
-By early 1943, the work of closing war information centers had begun.
+By December 1941, the number of people employed in WPA library work had declined to 16,717.
+In May of 1942, all statewide Library Projects were reorganized as WPA War Information Services Programs, and by early 1943, the work of closing war information centers had begun.
 The last week of service for remaining WPA library workers was March 15, 1943.

 While it is difficult to quantify the success or failure of WPA Library Projects relative to other WPA programs, "what is incontestable is the fact that the library projects provided much-needed employment for mostly female workers, recruited many to librarianship in at least semiprofessional jobs, and retained librarians who may have left the profession for other work had employment not come through federal relief...the WPA subsidized several new ventures in readership services such as the widespread use of bookmobiles and supervised reading rooms – services that became permanent in post-depression and postwar American libraries."

-In extending library services to people who lost their libraries (or never had a library to begin with), WPA Library Services Projects achieved phenomenal success, made significant permanent gains, and had a profound impact on library life in America.
+In extending library services to people who lost their libraries or never had a library to begin with, WPA Library Services Projects achieved phenomenal success, made significant permanent gains, and had a profound impact on library life in America.